DynProInc/Conversational-Query-Engine/LLM Query Engine/README.md

 # LLM Query Engine

 A powerful conversational query engine that converts natural language questions into SQL queries and executes them against Snowflake databases.
-Supports multiple LLM providers (OpenAI, Anthropic Claude, and Google Gemini) with strict client isolation and dynamic configuration.
+Supports multiple LLM providers (OpenAI, Anthropic Claude, and Google Gemini) with strict client isolation, dynamic configuration, and RAG-enhanced context retrieval.

 ## Overview

 This system allows users to query data in Snowflake databases using natural language.
 The engine:
 - Converts natural language questions to SQL using state-of-the-art LLMs
+- Utilizes Retrieval-Augmented Generation (RAG) for efficient schema context retrieval
-- Executes the generated SQL against Snowflake
+- Executes the generated SQL against Snowflake with strict read-only validation
 - Returns the query results in a structured format with interactive visualizations
 - Tracks token usage and costs for all LLM interactions
-- Supports multiple clients with isolated configurations and API keys
+- Supports multiple clients with isolated configurations, API keys, and data dictionaries

 ## Architecture